systematic-magic/AgingPubMed/research_papers_html.rst

 		:blue:`Abstract` - mandatory - [title case, in blue]

-		:wtonbl:`Introduction` - mandatory - [title case, in white on blue background]
+		:wtonbl:`Introduction` - optional - [title case, in white on blue background]

 		Reviews usually have free-style (research related) section headers.
 These headers can be formatted in sentence case and coloured in white on blue background.